Crested Gecko Care

 Temperature, Heating, and Lighting

 A photo (lights on) period of 12 to 14 hours of light is appropriate for most of the year, with ten hours of light being appropriate during the cooling period.
+Some people maintain a 12/12 schedule year round.
+With planted tanks, the 12/12 lighting schedule is generally best.
 Lighting is most easily achieved with the use of fluorescent lights placed directly on the cage top.
 This will facilitate both the requirements of the geckos and any live plants within the enclosure should you choose to have them.
 It is unnecessary to use UVB lighting for crested geckos, though some keepers prefer to offer it during daylight hours.
-For large collections consider lighting the entire room with natural or artificial light.
+There is debate over UVB lighting for crested geckos. some breeders swear by it, some don’t do it.
+We suggest that if you do not use UVB lighting, then you should dust your gecko’s insect treats with Calcium WITH D3 during treat feedings.

 Crested Geckos may cease breeding and laying eggs if they are given less than 12 hours of light.
 In most situations room temperature is adequate for crested geckos, as long as the temperature stays within 70 to 80 degrees.
 If you are attempting to breed your Crested Geckos, temps should be kept between 75 and 78 degrees.
-Use a good digital thermometer with a temperature probe to monitor the environment.
-If temps cannot be kept in this range, a nocturnal black/blue heat light can be suspended above the cage for 24 hour heat.
-This type of light also allows for nocturnal viewing.
-Crested Geckos are not disturbed by this wavelength of light so it will not interrupt their photoperiod.
-Here at GeckoPods, we use a small room heater with a thermostat to maintain temperatures in the winter, and a window air conditioning unit to maintain them in the summer.
+Here at GeckoPods, in we use a whole room heater with a thermostat to maintain temperatures in the winter, and a window air conditioning unit to maintain them in the summer, and this keeps all of our geckos at a comfortable temperature.

 Diet and Feeding